 It is the responsibility of agencies to monitor administrative, legal or regulatory changes which may result in the need to alter disposal class descriptions or disposal actions for records covered by this schedule.

-When this occurs, this schedule should not be used to dispose of those records and the State Archivist should be informed of the need to revise the schedule.
+When this occurs, this schedule should not be used to dispose of records and the State Archivist should be informed of the need to revise the schedule.
 If necessary, the procedures for the disposal of unscheduled records can be used in the interim.
-Reviews may also be initiated by the Tasmanian Archive & Heritage Office.